pfeerick/esp8266-corona-tracking-i2c-oled/README.md

 <p>

-Modified to accomidate proper GET URL's and the 0.9" 128x32 I2C OLED
+Modified to accomidate proper GET URL's and the 0.9" 128x32 I2C OLED Though I have also added my own take on a 16x2 I2C LCD version!

  1. Change your wifi information from **WifiConnect.h** file